ncaronetquest/linters_and_environments/README.md

 ## 📂 Structure

+- `pre_ruff.py` – Contains poorly formatted code for demonstration.
-- `demo_project/app.py` – Contains poorly formatted code for demonstration.
+- `post_ruff.py` – Contains poorly formatted code that will be formated and linted for demonstration.
 - `.venv/` – Will be created by `uv init` (not tracked in version control).

 ## 🧪 Tools Used